 Our Family Law Solicitors offer initial legal advice and services for unmarried couples living together in England or Wales.

-We have fixed fee legal services starting from as little as £75 +VAT (£90 including VAT) and offer flexible pricing with Family Solicitor fees starting from £210 per hour including VAT.
+We offer flexible pricing with Family Solicitor fees starting from £180 per hour including VAT.

 Once we have provided a written quote for the agreed work, that price will not change.

 For initial legal advice or call our Family Law Solicitors on 03306069626 or contact us online and we will help you.

 Fixed Fee Quote Agreed Upfront

 When we understand your situation and your personal needs, we will provide you with a written quote for the agreed work, and that price will not change.

 As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide, and our customers consistently rate the quality of our legal advice and services at 4.4 out of 5 stars.

 Legal Services for Unmarried Couples and Individuals include:

 - Children Law